Disclosure: Some links may be affiliate links. This means that I may earn a small commission if you decide to buy (at no additional cost to you)

 Is there a way to safely transport your photography gear while traveling?
 Of course, there is.
 As a travel photographer and content creator, I do a lot of traveling.
-I’ve previously written about all the camera gear I bring with me, and how I pack two week’s essentials in a carry-on.
-Carrying photography equipment on the road can be daunting, and is never cute, unfortunately.
+I’ve previously written about all the camera gear I bring with me, and how I pack two weeks’ essentials in a carry-on.
+Carrying photography equipment on the road can be daunting, and it’s never cute, unfortunately.
 However, with the right approach, you can protect your photography gear effectively while on the go.

-To start off, my criteria for everything I choose has to do with being lightweight and budget-friendly.
+To start off, my criteria for everything I choose have to do with being lightweight and budget-friendly.
 I’m not at a point in my career yet where I feel comfortable dropping $6K on a camera body or lens, but I can comfortably afford around the $1K price point.

 1. Invest in the Right Camera Backpack